Medicare and Medicaid policies

 - Some types of telehealth services no longer require both audio and video — visits can be conducted over the telephone.

-For details see this list of telehealth services.
+- For details see this list of telehealth services covered by Medicare.

 Types of eligible providers